joeytwiddle/significant-white-space/README.md

   The difficulty with properly addressing this, is that we would need a parser/lexer for strings and regexps in all the various target languages.
 This is beyond the scope of SWS, which aims to operate as a simple textual manipulator.

-- `retainLineNumbers: true`

-  Not yet implemented.
-Does not remove `}` lines, just empties them, so line numbers correspond in both sws and curled file.

-- `guessEndGaps: true`

-  Cosmetic.
-For curling.
-When disabled, closing curlies `}` will come immediately after the indented block.
-When enabled, `}`s will be spaced out if there are empty lines in the source file.

 - `fixIndent: false`

   When de-curling, forces indentation to be re-calculated from `{`s and `}`s noticed.
 Useful when reading a poorly-indented source file.
 However, it may cause issues by stripping indentation from lazy non-curled one-line if bodies.